dudarev/policyinsights/STORIES.md

     - contact
 - User may click a link "What do you think" (4)
 - User may click links "Get the Data", "Get the Code", "Help me implement it!"
 (4)
-+ User may see the program description (4)
+- + User may see the program description (4)
-+ User may see the program contact (4)
+- + User may see the program contact (4)
 - User may see a table used for the graph (5)
 - User may sort the table (5)
-- User may submit Case Study with name, email, program name, data or paper, more information (6)
+- -> User may submit Case Study with
+    - name
+    - email
+    - program name
+    - more information (6)
+- User may submit a file with Case Study form

 # Data collection module